rdmark/Netatalk/README.md

 ```

 ## Suggested Settings
-Netatalk is an incredibly versatile piece of software, with over 20 years worth of accumulated functionality.
-At one point in history, it was broadly deployed in enterprise environments, so part of the feature set is geared towards operation at scale.
+Netatalk is an incredibly versatile piece of software, with over 30 years worth of accumulated functionality.
+Up until the time Apple deprecated AFP, it was deployed in enterprise and educational environments, so part of the feature set is geared towards operation at scale.
 As such, choosing the right settings for your needs and environment as a hobbyist can be daunting.

 Here follows a configuration example that the author of this fork has found to be the most simple and universally useful, allowing System 6 and macOS Monterey clients to share one and the same file server.
 It uses a single shared directory, and authentication with a single user's credentials, as well as a single routerless AppleTalk network without Zones.